eclipse-thingweb/kotlin-wot/README.md

 # kotlin-wot: A Framework for implementing Web of Things in Kotlin

 **kotlin-wot** is a framework designed to enable developers to implement [**Web of Things (WoT)**](https://www.w3.org/WoT/) servers and clients in Kotlin.
 Built from the ground up with Kotlin and leveraging modern coroutine-based architecture, it aims to provide a **fast, reliable, and extensible framework for AI or IoT applications**.
-By abstracting low-level details and protocols through the use of [**Thing Descriptions (TDs)**](https://www.w3.org/TR/wot-thing-description11/), kotlin-wot empowers developers to focus on creating complex business logic with ease.
+By abstracting low-level details and protocols through the use of [**Thing Descriptions (TDs)**](https://www.w3.org/TR/wot-thing-description11/), kotlin-wot empowers developers to focus on creating business logic.
 Thing Descriptions provide an excellent alternative to OpenAPI or AsyncAPI.
 Unlike these formats, Thing Descriptions are protocol-agnostic and utilize forms to remain independent of specific transport protocols, enabling greater flexibility and interoperability across diverse ecosystems.

 The implementation was inspired by the awesome [Eclipse Thingweb](https://thingweb.io/) and [node-wot](https://github.com/eclipse-thingweb/node-wot).
 There are also open-source implementations available for TypeScript, Dart, Rust and Python.